by Wali Zahid

 You may ask: Why did I pick these two?

 Can’t my eyes see widespread corruption?
 Can’t my eyes see armed, violent and bloody conflicts that are ripping us apart?
 The Taliban issue?
-The mazakrat?
-The army operation?
+The army operations?
 The land mafia?
 The Baloch injustice?
 The below-poverty-line?
 The lack of equal opportunities for all?
 Absence of primary healthcare?
 The child mortality?
 The absence of drinkable water?
 The sexual harassment at homes, in offices and in the streets?
 The street crimes in Karachi and elsewhere?

 I see all of these.